bparanj/crystal/computer/power/power-cables.md

    - Boot the laptop from the USB drive.
    - Use the built-in tools to scan and display hardware information.

 By following these methods, you can identify the model and other necessary details of Lenovo laptops even if they lack hard drives.
-This information will help you determine the appropriate power adapters and prepare the laptops for sale.
+This will help you determine the appropriate power adapters and prepare the laptops for sale.